geonetwork/doc/source/administrator-guide/managing-users-and-groups/authentication-mode.rst

 - :ref:`authentication-keycloak`
 - :ref:`authentication-shibboleth`

-Which mode to use is configured in :file:`WEB-INF/config-security/config-security.xml` or via an environment variable ``config.security.type``.
+Which mode to use is configured in :file:`WEB-INF/config-security/config-security.xml` or via an environment variable ``geonetwork.security.type``.

 Uncomment the relevant line in :file:`WEB-INF/config-security/config-security.xml`: